vvscode/docs/docs/voice/voice-rest-api/reporting-api.md

 #### Current Calls

 Number of ongoing calls

-[block:callout]
-{
-  "type": "info",
+> **Note**
+>
-  "body": "The system updates the value of the counter every two minutes.
-The result value depends on how many calls were ongoing when the system updated the counter, and not when the request to the API was made.", "title": "Note"
+> The system updates the value of the counter every two minutes.
+The result value depends on how many calls were ongoing when the system updated the counter, and not when the request to the API was made.
-}
-[/block]

 *Example*
 ```text
 [GET] https://reportingapi.sinch.com/v1/counters/currentcalls